How To Set Up A Merchant Account

 Keep in mind that the primary goal of signing up with merchant account services is to accept credit and debit card payments and not depend on cash transactions.

-However, the right merchant services provider will arm you with all the payment options and resources your business needs to go even further than that.
+However, the right merchant services provider will arm you with all the payment options, including the main types of payment methods and how to accept them, and resources your business needs to go even further than that.
 It also supports the ability of your business to create a higher quality of service for your customer, while also saving your company money.
+There are several types of payment terminals, including fixed terminals (countertop systems), portable/mobile terminals (card readers, phones, tablets), and virtual terminals (software used for remote entry).
+When choosing a provider, it’s important to look for integration with accounting software to streamline financial management and improve efficiency.

 If you run a brick-and-mortar store, then going with a conventional point of sale (POS) terminal is a good idea.
 POS terminals can process payments by syncing with the merchant software on your register.

 If you require a mobile setup, then you can go with mobile payment processing solutions.
-These modern card readers are wireless and can attach to your iOS or Android devices to process card payments remotely.
-(A common example of a mobile card reader are Square readers.
-If you’ve been to a food truck, chances are you’ve seen a Square reader.)
+These modern card readers are wireless and can attach to your iOS or Android devices to process card payments on-the-go.

 In addition to simply accepting credit card payments on a mobile reader, you’ll also want to find out if you can take digital wallet payments like PayPal, Venmo, or Apple Pay.